-- f) Has aggregated at least 30% of the total value of a contract implemented, executed and managed by a Black Owned ICT EMEs/QSEs. - g) Has entered into a Joint Venture partnership with Black Owned ICT entities where two or more entities come together for the purpose of executing a contract awarded to a joint venture, provided that at least 40% of the total operating profit from the contract is allocated to the Black Owned ICT entities. - 3.3.2 Exempted Micro Enterprises and Start-Ups are automatically recognised as Empowering Suppliers - 3.4 The Weighting points in the Enterprise and Supplier Development scorecard represent the maximum number of points possible for each of the criteria. - 3.5 If a measured entity procures goods and services from a supplier that is: - 3.5.1 A recipient of a supplier development contributions from a Measured Entity under Code series 400 has a minimum 3 year contract with the Measured Entity, the recognisable B-BBEE spend that can be attributed to that supplier is multiplied to the factor of 1.2, - 3.5.2 A Black Owned QSE or EME which is not a supplier development beneficiary but has a minimum 3 year contract with the measured entity, the recognisable B-BBEE procurement spend that can be attributed to that supplier is multiplied by a factor of 1.2. - 3.5.3 A first time supplier to the Measured Entity, the recognisable B-BBEE procurement spend that can be attributed to that Supplier is multiplied by a factor of 1.2. - 3.6 Procurement of goods and services and any other activities that fall under 2.1 will not qualify for scoring under 2.2 and 2.3 and vice versa. - 3.7 Beneficiaries of Supplier Development and Enterprise Development are EMEs or QSEs which are at least 51% Black Owned or at least 30% Black Women Owned.
+- a) At least 25% of cost of sales, excluding labour cost and depreciation, must be produced from local producers or local suppliers in SA.
+For the service industry, labour costs are included but capped at 15%. - b) Job Creation 50% of jobs created are for Black people provided that the number of Black employees since the immediate prior verified B-BBEE measurement is maintained. - c) At least 25% of raw material has been transformed/beneficiated by the Measured Entity in South Africa including local manufacturing, production, and/or assembly and/or packaging. - d) Skills transfer at least 12 days per annum of productivity is spent in assisting at least 51% Black Owned EMEs and QSEs beneficiaries to increase their operational or financial capacity. - e) At least 85% of labour costs should be paid to South African employees by ICT Sector entities. - f) Has aggregated at least 30% of the total value of a contract implemented / executed and managed by a Black Owned ICT EMEs/QSEs. - g) Has entered into a Joint Venture partnership with Black Owned ICT entities where two or more entities come together for the purpose of executing a contract awarded to a joint venture, provided that at least 40% of the total operating profit from the contract is allocated to the Black Owned ICT entities. - 4.4 Exempted Micro Enterprises and Start-Ups are automatically recognised as Empowering Suppliers. - 4.5 The Weighting points in the Enterprise and Supplier Development scorecard represent the maximum number of points possible for each of the criteria. - 4.6 If a Measured Entity procures goods and services from a supplier that is: - 4.6.1 A recipient of a Supplier Development contribution from a Measured Entity under ICT Code Series AICT400 has a minimum 3 year contract with the Measured Entity, the recognisable B-BBEE spend that can be attributed to that supplier is multiplied to the factor of 1.2, - 4.6.2 A Black Owned QSE or EME which is not a Supplier Development beneficiary but has a minimum 3 year contract with the Measured Entity, the recognisable B-BBEE procurement spend that can be attributed to that supplier is multiplied by a factor of 1.2. - 4.6.3 A first time Black Owned Entity Supplier to the Measured Entity, the recognisable B-BBEE procurement spend that can be attributed to that Supplier is multiplied by a factor of 1.2.